Trump says 'a lot of progress' made with Iran to defuse crisis

 Fears of direct U.S.-Iranian conflict have risen since May with several attacks on oil tankers in the Gulf, Iran’s downing of a U.S. surveillance drone, and a plan for U.S. air strikes on Iran last month that Trump called off at the last minute.

-In a strategy meeting on Monday, European parties to the nuclear deal decided on Monday not to trigger its dispute mechanism over Iran’s breaches in favor of pursuing more trouble-shooting diplomacy.
+In a strategy meeting on Monday, European parties to the nuclear deal decided on Monday not to trigger its dispute mechanism over Iran’s breaches in favor of pursuing more troubleshooting diplomacy.

 But they took no action to shield Iran against Trump’s sanctions clampdown as Tehran has demanded in exchange for returning to full compliance with the 2015 deal.

-Ayatollah Ali Khamenei, Iran’s ultimate authority, accused Britain, Germany and France of failing to uphold obligations under the deal to restore Iranian access to global trade, especially for Tehran’s oil exports blocked by U.S. sanctions.
+Supreme leader Khamenei accused Britain, Germany and France of failing to uphold obligations under the deal to restore Iranian access to global trade, especially for Tehran’s oil exports blocked by U.S. sanctions.

 “According to our foreign minister, Europe made 11 commitments, none of which they abided by.
 We abided by our commitments and even beyond them.
 Now that we’ve begun to reduce our commitments, they oppose it.
 How insolent!
 You didn’t abide by your commitments!”
 Khamenei said, according to his website.